gmc444-b/emacs-async/README.md

 You can install emacs-async package from ELPA or MELPA using package.el.

-You can also install from sources, in this case you should install using make and make install to ensure emacs-async is intalled in a standard load-path destination where other packages can find it easily when compiling.
+You can also install from sources, in this case you should install using make and make install to ensure emacs-async is installed in a standard load-path destination where other packages can find it easily when compiling.